microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `maxDiffSizeRatio` <[float]>

-An acceptable ratio for the difference in width or height, greater than `1`.
+An acceptable ratio for the difference in width or height, greater than `0`.
 Default is configurable with `TestConfig.expect`.
-1 by default.
+Unset by default.

 ## assertions-threshold
 * langs: js